How to Write a Tender · The submission phase

 Answer the clarification questions

-Unless you've done a sensational job, it's common to receive clarification questions from the evaluation committee.
+Unless you've done a sensational job, it's common to receive clarification questions from the evaluation committee after you submit a tender.

 Work out what they're really getting at, so you don't frustrate them with a response that doesn't satisfy them.